whenafirestartstoburn/docker-nginx-pagespeed/README.md

 The [GeoIP](https://www.maxmind.com/en/geoip-demo) databases to help decode remote IP address into geographical location.

+**Important**: Due to data privacy regulations, [MaxMind made changes](https://dev.maxmind.com/geoip/geoip2/geolite2/) to how you can access free GeoLite2 databases.
+Since database files cannot be accessed by a public URL, you will have to download them manually.

 ## More Headers

 The [more_set_headers](https://github.com/openresty/headers-more-nginx-module)allows to set more HTTP response headers - useful in multi cluster environments.